synergiance/synerbot/README.md

 ##### Building

 Just type `make` in the terminal.
-Makefile will take care of the rest
+Makefile will take care of the rest.
+Please note: You need clang or version 4.9 of the GNU Compiler.
+Earlier versions do not support regex and synerbot will crash.

 ##### Debugging